 Our center is committed to giving fair and thorough consideration to all qualified applicants.
 We select students who are seminarians, clergy and lay persons with consideration of aptitude for learning, capacity for self-reflection and potential for ministry without regard to age, gender, ethnicity, national origin, disability, religious affiliation or sexual orientation.

 Most successful applicants have already begun graduate theological education or other specialized training in their respective religious traditions.
-Tuition for a Summer Intensive or Extended Unit of CPE is $625.
-Tuition for Supervisory CPE is $200.
+Tuition for Supervisory CPE is $500.

 Apply six to eight months in advance as positions are limited for each unit.
 For further information and application materials, give us a call.

 St. Joseph Hospital